semperai/amica/README.md

 npm install
 ```

-After installing the packages, copy `.env.example` to `.env.local` then start the development web server using the following command:
+After installing the packages, start the development web server using the following command:

 ```bash
 npm run dev